plenitas/liveclipping/README.md

 and a form to submit the start and end times along with other parameters.
 After filling out the fields press "Create Clip" and the server will request a harvest job from MediaPackage.

+The web page shows the current playback time when you hover over the video.
+Click **Set Start Here** and **Set End Here** to mark the boundaries with frame‑level precision and optionally provide a title for the clip.
+The **Preview Clip** button plays back just the selected range so you can verify the cut before creating it.